TransUPR: A Transformer-based Uncertain Point Refiner for LiDAR Point Cloud Semantic Segmentation: Methodology

 \subsection{Local Feature Aggregation}

-We hypothesize that the output of the softmax layer in CNN backbones is the pixel-wise class probabilities, i.e., coarse semantic segmentation features \cite{pointrend}.
-The points projected into the same 2D pixel have duplicated coarse semantic segmentation features.
-Thus, we augment the features of each point by averaging the features of its neighbor points in the 3D space to make the features distinguishable.
-Our implementation is similar to the original KNN \cite{rangenet++}, which means GPU can accelerate the process without adding harsh computation burdens.
-At the same time, the local feature aggregation module have a identical KNN module with \cite{rangenet++} to generate refined $p_{c}$ (see Fig. \ref{fig:p2}).

-In addition, we concatenate the point geometry attributes $(x, y, z, range, remission)$ and the augmented coarse semantic features as the input feature vectors for the following transformer.
-Therefore, a finalized feature vector of a 3D points have a size of $N_{geometry} + N_{classes}$, where $N_{geometry} = 5$ and $N_{classes} = 20$ in Semantic-KITTI \cite{semantickitti}.
+We hypothesize that the output of the softmax layer in CNN backbones is the pixel-wise class probabilities, i.e., coarse semantic segmentation features, and \cite{pointrend} points out that pixels with low probabilities are mainly located close to the object boundaries.
+We back-projected class probabilities of the foreground points to all points projected in the same pixel.
+As the points projected into the same 2D pixel have duplicated coarse semantic segmentation features, we aggregate the point semantic features by averaging the class probabilities of its selected $k$ neighbor points, e.g., $k = 7$ for Semantic KITTI \cite{semantickitti}, in the 3D space to make the features distinguishable.
+Our implementation is based on the original GPU-enabled KNN \cite{rangenet++}, which means the local feature aggregation process does not add harsh computation burdens.
+Although multiple 3D points may be projected into the identical 2D coordinate, it is possible for them to be far away from each other in the 3D space.
+Therefore, we concatenate the point geometry attributes $(x, y, z, r, remission)$ and the aggregated coarse semantic features as the uncertain point features for the refiner to increase the capacity of description when the points have similar semantic features.
+Therefore, a finalized feature vector of a 3D point has a size of $N_{geometry} + N_{classes}$, where $N_{geometry} = 5$ and $N_{classes} = 20$ in Semantic KITTI \cite{semantickitti}.
+The GPU-enabled local feature aggregation module also generates a coarse point-wise label assignment $refined p_c$ simultaneously.